 - Pattern libraries like UI Patterns and Mobile Patterns

-Organization and Reference Management
+Organization and reference management

 Zotero: Free reference manager with browser extension for saving sources, automatic citation formatting, and PDF organization.